zyedidia/micro/README.md

 snap install micro --classic
 ```

-**Note for Linux:** for interfacing with the local system clipboard, `xclip` or `xsel`
-must be installed.
-Please see the section on [Linux clipboard support](https://github.com/zyedidia/micro#linux-clipboard-support)
-further below.

 Micro is also available through other package managers on Linux such dnf, AUR, Nix, and package managers
 for other operating systems.
 These packages are not guaranteed to be up-to-date.